ibexa/documentation-developer/docs/api/graphql_queries.md

 !!! note

     GraphQL schema for product catalog is generated only when at least one product type exists in the system.
-    If your queries fail, make sure you regenerate the schema.
+    If your queries fail, make sure you regenerated the schema.

 To get a single product by its code: